rptb1/tammy-norie/rule/generic.rst

 control IDs are easily translated to URLs which allow the document to be retrieved from the information server.

-_`.justification-note`: Notes allow authors to add incidental information to documents.
+_`.just.note`: Notes allow authors to add incidental information to documents.
 This is often useful, but it is important to separate the incidental information from the main part of the document so that it can be understood to be incidental.